Property-Driven Training

 The definition of the optimisation problem above instantiates by taking:

-Coding Example: generating a logical loss functions for mnist-robustness in Vehicle
+Coding Example: generating a logical loss function in Python

 )